 Nanchang Jiangxi, China Travel Guide

-Jiangxi cuisine developed from the province's rich agricultural landscape.
-It historically relied on freshwater fish, pork, poultry, and various vegetables.
+Jiangxi cuisine developed from the region's rich agricultural landscape.
+It historically relied on fish that live in freshwater, pork, poultry, and various vegetables.

 Nanchang cuisine is known for its Pungent, spicy, and savory profile, typically with a subtle hint of sourness.
 Chili peppers are utilized generously.